mickeyshaughnessy/knome/README.md

 In certain conditions, long-lived regions of cooperation appear

-It is observed that cooperating strategies are favored in the presence of a reputation system.
+It is observed that cooperating strategies are more favored in the presence of a reputation system.

 # Running the script:
 In the pd/ directory.
 Run as `python main.py`.
 Adjust config settings in pd.py